Linux Mint: how to select the right flavour for you

 Those community repositories contain several popular applications and essential things like multimedia support.

-Note that I'm not claiming that using your Mint 21.x for the full five years, is insanely irresponsible.
+Note that I'm not claiming that using your Mint 22.x for the full five years, is insanely irresponsible.
 Far from it!
-The practical risks pertaining to potentially poorly maintained packages in jammy/universe and jammy/multiverse, are generally not so big.
-The really critical stuff (web browser, email client, etc.) is thankfully usually in the well-maintained victoria/* and jammy/main.
+The practical risks pertaining to potentially poorly maintained packages in noble/universe and noble/multiverse, are generally not so big.
+The really critical stuff (web browser, email client, etc.) is thankfully usually in the well-maintained wilma/* and noble/main.

 So: is it reasonably secure to use your Mint for the full five years?
 Answer: yes.
 But is it more secure to upgrade after three years?
 Answer: again yes.
 Upgrading is just a small extra effort, so why not spend that small effort?